Home / Develop

 // call this in "setup" function void initGame(INIT_ALL); void softReset();

-For Linux users out there, we have an emulator.
+For Linux users out there, we have an emulator for testing games without real console.
 You can find it in “not_emulator” folder.
 There is a README.md file with simple instructions on how to use it.